Fanfic, a Memory: The Beginning: First Shot Fired

 When fanfic was good, it was very, very good

 Since that day in 2001 I wrote fanfic on and off for around 20 years, through years studying abroad and overseas moves, marriage, career changes and more.
 The habit persisted across several different fandoms including Final Fantasy VIII, Avatar: The Last Airbender, and Star Wars.
-Fanfic was my first opportunity to show my writing in public, talk to other writers, and join in fandom obsessions.
+Fanfic was my first opportunity to show my writing in public, talk to other writers, and join in fandom discussions and analysis.

 The built-in community of a good-sized fandom was a great platform for me to share my stories, get feedback on them, and join in world and character discussions.
 As a beginning author, or even realistically as part of many “real” writing careers, I was unlikely to get hundreds of comments over the years, get sent fan art of scenes from my stories, or be translated into Japanese and Spanish.
 In that sense I’d call my fanfic writing years a creative career of itself, right down to making no money from it but getting plenty of fulfillment.